jyrgenn/jpylib/README.md

 Then, there may be a few key/value pairs where the key is a keyword:

+`_arguments`
-`_arguments`:: either a string describing the command's arguments, or a tuple or list with those.
+: either a string describing the command's arguments, or a tuple or list with those.
 In the latter case, it is used to determine the minimum and maximum number of arguments -- each normal string counts as one, a `...` means an arbitrary number of arguments.
 So, `("source", "destination")` means exactly two arguments, `("gnumm", "...")` means one or more.

+`_help_header`
-`_help_header`:: a string that will be printed at the top of the help message.
+: a string that will be printed at the top of the help message.

+`_help_footer`
-`_help_footer`:: a string that will be printed at the bottom of the help message.
+: a string that will be printed at the bottom of the help message.

 The two values returned are an option value container, where the values can be access with `ovc.verbose`, `ovc.output_file` etc., and